-The flexible corrugated metal gas connector must be properly installed, cannot go through the side of the furnace, and can not be used inside the furnace.
+Gas connector must be properly installed, cannot go through the side of the furnace, and can not be used inside the furnace.

-Failure to properly install metal gas connector can result in death, bodily injury and/or property damage.
+Failure to properly install gas connector can result in property damage, bodily injury and/or death.

 Additional LP Piping Requirements